Dr Claire Wilkinson, Faculty of English

 Biographical Information

-I studied for my BA at Cambridge (New Hall / Murray Edwards, 2007-2010) and then went to York to complete my MA (2010-2011).
+I studied for my BA at Cambridge and then went to York to complete my MA.
 I returned to the Faculty of English in 2013 to begin work on my PhD as the Winton Doctoral Scholar in English and Economics.
 My thesis was titled 'Imaginary Economies: Literature and Financial Crisis, 1720-1975' and it examined the representation of four epochs of financial crisis in literary writing (the South Sea Bubble of 1720, the 'Railway Manias' of the 1840s, the (first) Barings Bank crisis (1890), and the oil crises of the early 1970s).
 The degree was awarded in 2017.

-I'm particularly interested in issues related to access to further education and have run the Faculty's Sutton Trust and Experience Cambridge programmes for the past seven years, alongside a large project funded by the Cambridge Admissions Office which aims to introduce university level English to students from non-selective state schools.
+I'm particularly interested in issues related to access to further education, and I have been involved in many projects which try to help students in non-selective state schools gain entry to competitive universities.
+I ran the Faulty's Sutton Trust and Experience Cambridge programmes from 2015 to 2022, alongside a large project funded by the Cambridge Admissions Office, which aimed to introduce university-level English to state school students in East Anglia.
+Please get in touch if you'd like to talk about anything related to university access.

 Research Interests